 By letter dated May 9, 2014 (Reference 5.10), the NRC informed licensees of the initial screening and prioritization results based on a review of the licensees' seismic hazard screening reports.
 The NRC updated the screening and prioritization in a letter dated October 3, 2014 (Reference 5.11).
-The NRC provided the final determination of seismic probabilistic risk assessments in a letter dated October 27, 2015 (Reference 5.17).
-This letter specified the remaining seismic evaluations for each licensee.
-These evaluations could consist of an SPRA (Reference 5.1, SPID, Section 6.1.1), limited scope evaluations (High Frequency (Reference 5.13) and/or SFP (Reference 5.14)), or a relay chatter evaluation (Reference 5.4).
-If an SPRA was required, then additional Phase 2 regulatory decisionmaking was required (References 5.15 and 5.16).
+The NRC provided the final determination of required seismic evaluations in a letter dated October 27, 2015 (Reference 5.18).
+These evaluations could consist of an SPRA (Reference 5.1, SPID, Section 6.1.1), limited scope evaluations (High Frequency (Reference 5.14) and/or SFP (Reference 5.15)), or a relay chatter evaluation (Reference 5.4).
+If an SPRA was required, then additional Phase 2 regulatory decisionmaking was required (References 5.16 and 5.17).

 The NRC staff completed and documented its review of the licensee's reevaluated seismic hazard in a staff assessment (Reference 5.9).
-In order to complete its response to the 50.54(f) letter, the licensee submitted a high frequency evaluation for Clinton (Reference 5.18).
-The NRC reviewed the high frequency evaluation submittal and confirmed that Clinton met the Limited High Frequency criteria (Reference 5.19) and no additional evaluations were needed.
+As specified in Reference 5.18, to complete its response to the 50.54(f) letter, the licensee submitted a high frequency confirmation and a SFP evaluation for Salem (Reference 5.19).
+The NRC reviewed the high frequency confirmation and confirmed that Salem met the limited high frequency exceedance criteria (Reference 5.21).
+The NRC reviewed the SFP evaluation and concluded that the licensee's implementation of the SFP integrity evaluation met the criteria of the SFP Evaluation Guidance Report (Reference 5.21) and no additional evaluations were needed.

-The NRC staff reviewed the information provided and, as documented in the staff assessments (References 5.9 and 5.19), determined that the licensee provided sufficient information in response to Enclosure 1 of the 50.54(f) letter.
-The staff acknowledges that all seismic hazard reevaluation activities requested by Enclosure 1 of the 50.54(f) letter have been completed for Clinton.
+The NRC staff reviewed the information provided and, as documented in the staff assessments (References 5.9 and 5.21), determined that the licensee provided sufficient information in response to Enclosure 1 of the 50.54(f) letter.
+The staff acknowledges that all seismic hazard reevaluation activities requested by Enclosure 1 of the 50.54(f) letter have been completed for Salem.
 No further information related to the reevaluated seismic hazard is required.